 Fostering Potential webinars

-The Fostering Potential programme will be supported by a series of online webinars, with the aim of sharing research evidence and best practice with foster carers.
-The webinar programme will begin in late April 2019.
-Foster carers in the project areas will have priority for webinar spaces, but webinar recordings may be shared on this page at a later date.
+The Fostering Potential programme is being supported by a series of free online webinars, with the aim of sharing research evidence and best practice with foster carers.
+Webinar links will be promoted to foster carers in project areas, emailed to members and will also be shared on social media.

 If you have received a link for a Fostering Potential webinar please see the two support documents below:

-Below are the presentations from each of the webinars (which will be updated after each webinar):
+The webinar programme began in late April 2019.
+Below are the presentations from each of the webinars (which will be updated after each session):

 Laura Stagg also recommended Developing an Attachment Aware Behaviour Regulation Policy by Brighton & Hove City Council.